 Careers are changing in a big way.
 We’re not only in the midst of a volatile economy and a rapidly evolving social landscape—as if that weren’t enough—we’re also looking at disrupted weather and climate patterns.
 What does it all mean for mathematics-focused careers?

-In short, a Bachelor of Science in Applied Mathematics has never been more timely or more useful.
-Applied Mathematics grads work in a multitude of challenged and rapidly adapting industries.
+In short, Applied Mathematics Degrees have never been more timely or more useful.
+Math grads work in a multitude of challenged and rapidly adapting industries.
 Grads who pursue Applied Math careers are sought-after professionals who help organizations understand change, calculate risks, and make informed decisions.

 If you’re great with numbers and analysis, you could be one of them.
 And if you’re keen to know how your talent might guide you to one of several Applied Math careers where you can thrive, keep these 5 great options in mind!

 1. Help Businesses Excel by Becoming an Actuary

 You might wonder, what can I do with applied math career training?
 Simple: Your educational journey could take you into the sphere of actuarial science.

 What is actuarial science?
 It’s the quantification of risk—using math, probability techniques, and statistics.
 If you have always loved math, it’s a field you might want to know more about.